LezWatch/lwtv-underscores/readme.md

 To install and update:

 * `$ npm install` - Install all the things.
-* `$ npm updater` - Updates all the things.
+* `$ npm run updater` - Updates all the things.
-* `$ npm build` - Builds all the CSS and handles composer versions.
+* `$ npm run build` - Builds all the CSS and handles composer versions.

 Commits are currently not linted by default.

 ## CSS & JS

-If you're updating CSS you have a couple options, since it's all SCSS:
+If you're updating CSS you have a couple options, since it's all SCSS.

+### Grunt

 1. `grunt watch` - run grunt and leave open for ongoing changes.
 2. `grunt build` - run the build process once.

-This will also update any needed internal javascript.
+### NPM

+`npm run build` will build all the CSS and JS, as well as update all the libraries.

 ## Libraries